Tabs — Smart UI JavaScript API

 Default value

-<smart-tabs tab-text-orientation='vertical'></smart-tabs>
+<smart-tabs tab-text-orientation="vertical"></smart-tabs>

-const tabs = document.querySelector('smart-tabs');
+const el = document.querySelector('smart-tabs');

-const tabs = document.querySelector('smart-tabs');
+const el = document.querySelector('smart-tabs');

-let tabTextOrientation = tabs.tabTextOrientation;
+const tabTextOrientation = el.tabTextOrientation;

 Specifies the theme to be applied, which controls the visual style, color scheme, and overall appearance of the element.
 The selected theme determines how the element is displayed to users.